Springe direkt zu Inhalt

 • Maintained contact with senior geologist and rig personnel, preparing multiple reports per day

-• Collected and analyzed water and precipitate samples from experimental acid mine drainage remediation systems and a nearby stream
+• Collected and analyzed water and precipitate samples from an experimental acid mine drainage remediation system and a nearby stream

-• Sampled and conducted granulometric, petrographic, and isotopic (δ18O and δ13C) analysis of alluvial paleosols
+• Sampled and conducted granulometric, petrographic, and isotopic (δ18O and δ13C) analysis on paleosols

-• Developed and presented lab lectures and provided one-on-one academic support for students outside of class
+• Developed and presented lab lectures and provided academic support for students outside of class

-Salem State College Math Lab and Student Academic Support Services, Salem, MA
+Salem State University Math Lab and Student Academic Support Services, Salem, MA, USA

-• Provided tutoring for students in geology, math, and other subjects
+• Provided tutoring for students in geology, math, academic English writing, and other subjects

 Awards and Honors